spinedaz/Repo1/README.md

 # Repo1
-This is a rest repository
+This is a test repository